DevOps-MBSE/AaC/docs/docs/vscode_extension/index.md

 If this says anything other than "aac", then you should click that item and pick "aac" from the popup to activate the extension for the current file.

+For further information on the VSCode Extension features, check out the Extension's readme in the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Arch-as-Code.aac).